great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 ```python name="tests/integration/docusaurus/deployment_patterns/gcp_deployment_patterns_file_bigquery_yaml_configs.py add_bigquery_table_asset"
 ```

 In the next example, a query `Asset` named `my_query_asset` is built by submitting a query to the same table `taxi_data`.
-The query can be arbitrarily complicated.
-We are using a simple example in our case.
-You can add JOIN, SELECT, LIMIT 5(?)

-TODO think about LIMIT 5.
+Although the example is a simpl operation, returning the first 5 rows from the `taxi_data` table, the query can be arbitrarily complicated, including any number of `JOIN`, `SELECT` operations and subqueries.

 ```python name="tests/integration/docusaurus/deployment_patterns/gcp_deployment_patterns_file_bigquery_yaml_configs.py add_bigquery_query_asset"
 ```
-TODO add more here

 </TabItem>
 </Tabs>